timdnewman/Lizzy/README.md

 ### Development stage and Issues
 This project is still in early development stage and has **not reached a release version** yet.
 While the solver results are generally correct, there may still be cases where it fails.
-It is recommended to wait for a first release before using Lizzy for your research.
-On the other hand, use of Lizzy for testing is welcome.
-If you do use Lizzy and encounter some issue, you can help improve the software faster by reporting what you encountered in the Issues section.
+If you do use Lizzy and encounter some issue, you can help improve the software faster by reporting what you encountered in the [Issues](https://github.com/simonebancora/Lizzy/issues) section.

 ## Installation
 Lizzy is provided as a package.